eianlei/2022-euler/README.md

 This repo contains some example solutions to Project Euler problems. https://projecteuler.net/

 According to rules, the problems below 100 may be published, but the rest may not.
+Problems from 1 to 99 are often very easy to solve, sometimes with just a one-liner.

 These solutions are provided as an example how to solve and present Project Euler solutions in a somewhat nice way.

+Solutions are provided with following languages, which are among the most popular in 2022:
+- javascript
+- Python
+- java
 ## Javascript solutions
 Javascript is an easy language to work with as you can run it on a web browser with very little tools.
 You can easily run Javascript on a computer command line too when you install Node.js.
 See https://nodejs.org/en/